MaxRobertsDear/CV/README.md

 #### Full Stack Developer

+I am a keen technologist looking for new challenges and craving innovation.
+Although my core competencies are in JavaScript and Ruby, I see my main asset as being my pragmatic problem solving aptitude.
+There are always new frameworks and technologies, but they can be learned as long as you have a good understanding of systems and patterns.
+I enjoy solving problems and architecting solutions, but I am of the belief that it is important to stay pragmatic and to keep in perspective that you are solving a business problem.

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ### Interests and story